Skowhegan Indian Restoration Project

 paint analysis.
 Since 2006, Dionne has stabilized the sculpture and moved its structurally unstable arm and weir into temporary storage.
 In early 2013 Steve Dionne harvested the lumber necessary for the restoration and had it sawn by Black Stream Lumber in Canaan, who delivered it back to Dionne’s property where it is currently drying.
-Restoration work is on schedule for summer of 2014.
+Restoration work is on schedule for late summer of 2014.